 What is a Private Detective?

-Private detectives find facts and analyze information about legal, financial, and personal matters.
-They offer many services, including verifying people's backgrounds, tracing missing persons, investigating computer crimes, and protecting celebrities.
+A private detective is someone who delves into things, finds facts, and analyzes information about legal, financial, and personal matters.
+They offer many services, including verifying people's backgrounds, tracing missing persons, investigating computer crimes, and working for celebrities.

 What does a Private Detective do?

 Private detectives typically do the following: